 This marks the end of Klong Chao and the road now leads north towards the island’s administrative areas in Hin Dam together with its hospital and police station, Ao Tapao Beach and the waterfall at Klong Yai Kee.
 This route also links to the Koh Kood fishing village on the eastern side, Ao Salad, home to the arrival and departure pier for boats from the mainland as well as the ancient trees and third waterfall, Huang Nam Keaw.

-Heading south away from the bridge, the road passes Mark House followed by the traveller bungalows of Koh Kood Garden View, which is now run by Koh Kood Divers.
+Heading south away from the bridge, the road passes Mark House followed by the traveller bungalows of Mermaid House, which is run by Koh Kood Divers.
 Their actual dive shop in next door.

-Opposite , you’ll see the entrance to High Season and its never opened Italian restaurant, BB Divers office, with their couple of dorm rooms behind, Jong Cafe, one of the island’s few ATMs and the bistro Sea Dog.
+Opposite , you’ll see the entrance to High Season and its never opened Italian restaurant, BB Divers office, with their couple of dorm rooms behind, the cafe Kmonlos, one of the island’s few ATMs and the bistro Sea Dog.
 A crossroads sits at the top.

 Inland to the Waterfall

-By taking a left turn at these crossroads, you reach the entrances to the guesthouses on the river, Klong Chao Homestay, Ta Yai Homestay, Mangrove Bungalows and Cozy House.
+By taking a left turn at these crossroads, you go behind Mermaid passing the tiny diner, Thai Kitchen and the the entrances to the guesthouses on the river, Klong Chao Homestay, Ta Yai Homestay, Mangrove Bungalows and Cozy House.

 Continuing inland through the coconut trees for another couple of kilometres past the night market, the road reaches the area known as Klong Khangkhao.
 Just before the small bridge, a small track leads to Mata Guesthouse with its handful of rooms and the Nature Trail for Khao Ruerab (Battleship Mountain), itself a gentle 45 minute walk through the forest.